Prevent Friction Loss in Fire Hoses

 How to Calculate Friction Loss in Fire Hose

-Calculating fire hose friction loss can be done using mathematical formulas.
+The fire hose pressure calculator uses mathematical formulas to calculate friction loss in fire hoses.
 Use this as a fire hose friction loss cheat sheet.

-A common fire hose friction loss formula is this:
+A common firefighter friction loss formula is this:

 FL = C * (Q / 100) ^2 * L / 100